o-RDS/o-rds-website/src/content/docs/admin-dashboard/The Survey Builder/SurveyBuilder.md

 If you have multiple questions you can change the order of the questions.
 To do this, there are two arrows in the top right portion of a question.
 The `up` arrow moves the question up one spot, the `down` arrow moves the question down one spot.

 A button that is also in the top right of a question is the delete button.
-This button will remove the question from the survey forever. `If you accidently remove a question there is no way to recover it!`
+This button will remove the question from the survey forever. `If you accidentally remove a question there is no way to recover it!`

 ### Configuration Sidebar

 The `Configuration Sidebar` is where all question editing is done.
 There are two categories of options based on which question you have selected.
 All questions contain the `General` category.
 This category includes all options that every question will have including `Page Number`, `Required`, and the `Question Prompt`. `Page Number` changes which page a question will appear on during the survey. `Required` allows you to choose whether you want to make a question required or not.
-Finally, `Question Prompt` provides a place for you to add or edit your question's question. `Checkbox` questions currently don't have the ability to be required due to the current implemention, however this will be changed in the future.
+Finally, `Question Prompt` provides a place for you to add or edit your question's question. `Checkbox` questions currently don't have the ability to be required due to the current implementation, however this will be changed in the future.

 The other category that exists is the `Answers` category.
 This category is only available on `Checkbox` and `Multiple Choice` questions as the options included in it relate to the choices these questions possess.
 The answers category includes the fields `Number of Choices` and `Current Choices`. `Number of Choices` allows you to pick the number of choices you want for each question, while the `Current Choices` option allow you to edit your current choices.